Atlas III: Payload fairing

 Fairing selection had a small but noticeable impact on the performance of Atlas III.
 For example, when going to a 185 km low Earth orbit, flying with the Extended payload fairing would reduce the payload capacity by around 45 kg compared to flying with the Large payload fairing.

 Both fairing options were still flown on the Atlas V rocket until 2022.
 For the Atlas V, these fairings were part of the 400-series of that rocket, and a further extended option ("Extra Extended") was available.

 Launches

 The first flight of the Atlas III occurred on 24 May 2000, launching the Eutelsat W4 communications satellite into a geosynchronous orbit.
 All Atlas III launches were made from Space Launch Complex 36B at Cape Canaveral Space Force Station (CCSFS), which at that time was called Cape Canaveral Air Force Station (CCAFS).
 The Atlas III made its sixth and final flight on 3 February 2005, with a classified payload for the United States National Reconnaissance Office.
 Although its career was short, Atlas III performed 6 successful missions with no failures.

-GX
+Proposed derivatives

 The GX rocket, formerly under development by Galaxy Express Corporation, was originally intended to use the boost stage of the Atlas III, provided by Lockheed-Martin, and a newly designed upper stage.
 It would have launched from the Tanegashima Space Center, south of Kyūshū, Japan.
 In December 2009, the Japanese government decided to cancel the GX project.

+The Atlas III first stage was considered as a Removable Propulsion Module (RPM) for the Starbooster concept.